|

 understanding, not only from my page, but from the many links available; and in

 starting local Carcinoid support groups for self-help.
-When

-this page was eleven years old,
+was 20 years old,

 In 1999 I assisted Bea in